rackerlabs/support-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

         key pair, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

-8. To add a new public key, click **Add Public Key**.
+10. To add a new public key, click **Add Public Key**.
     **Note:** If you have previously added your public key, this option is labeled **Manage SSH Keys**.

-9. Specify a name for the public key.
+11. Specify a name for the public key.

-10. In the **Region** field, confirm the region in which your key will be used.
+12. In the **Region** field, confirm the region in which your key will be used.

-11. Paste your entire public key in the **Public Key** field, and then click **Add Public Key**.
+13. Paste your entire public key in the **Public Key** field, and then click **Add Public Key**.

-12. Confirm that your key is listed in the **SSH Keys** list for your new server and select it.
+14. Confirm that your key is listed in the **SSH Keys** list for your new server and select it.

-13. As needed, create a new network and select the PublicNet and ServiceNet options.
+15. As needed, create a new network and select the PublicNet and ServiceNet options.

-14. Click **Create Server**.
+16. Click **Create Server** to build your server.
-    Your server is built.

 ### Boot the server